sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) In Windows File explorer is used to browse files.
+In Windows File explorer is used to browse files.

-b) Terminal is used to start a program, mostly created by someone.

-c) The Secure Shell (SSH) protocol is a method for securely sending commands to a computer over an unsecured network.

-d) All are not correct.

 ---
 ---